 8. Arterials should be at the top of the layers list.
 If not, click arterials in the table of contents and drag it to the top of the layers list in the Population Density data frame.
-Click airport\area and drag it so it is just below arterials.
+Click airport_area and drag it so it is just below arterials.
 Now these layers draw on top of the tracts.

 - 9. Right-click the symbol for arterials in the table of contents and click Dark Umber. - 10.
-Click the symbol for airport\area and set it to Blue (the Blue symbol with a black outline) in the Symbol Selector dialog box. - 11.
-Switch to data view, if necessary, to get a closer look at the tracts.
-Click View and click Data View.
+Click the symbol for airport_area and set it to Blue (the Blue symbol with a black outline) on the Symbol Selector dialog box. - 11.
+Switch to data view, if necessary, to get a closer look at the tracts by clicking View and clicking Data View.